 Recruitment Fees and Related Costs: Recruitment costs vary considerably across different migration corridors and are often higher than one month's earnings at destinations.
-Therefore, workers subject to payment of recruitment fees cannot leave the job until the debt is paid, which leads to situations of forced labour.

 The ILO defines recruitment fees as "any fees or costs incurred in the recruitment process in order for workers to secure employment or placement."